run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 2. Upgrade the cluster as described above.
 3. Change NVIDIA Software installation as described below:

-#### Using the GPU Operator
+#### Previous install of the GPU Operator
-If you have previously installed the _NVIDIA GPU Operator_, we recommend uninstalling the Operator and installing the _NVIDIA GPU Operator_ version 1.9 or higher.
+If you have previously installed the _NVIDIA GPU Operator_, we recommend uninstalling the Operator and installing it again.
+Use NVIDIA Operator version 1.9 or higher.

  <!-- previous instructions required a patch to the GPU Operator.
 You must patch the NDIVIA components back to the original state as follows: